 One good thing was my dad was cremated, so no handling of a heavy casket with a broken finger!
 Afterwards, we had a nice lunch that my dad would’ve enjoyed as well.
 Love You Dad!

 So, to this day, Randy’s finger exhibits a perpetual flip off!
 Pretty cool huh?
 When certain people, like a friend he hasn’t seen in a while, questions why he’s flipping them off, instead of going into detail, he just says “I dunno”.
 Just recently, he came home from his job and remarked one of his fellow teachers wanted to know why he flipped her off.
-He smiled to her and replied ~
+He smiled and replied ~

 It’s a “I do know” factual concept for me to tap into emotional intelligence when I’m being deposed or testifying (I believe it’s okay to flip someone off under a table or in your mind as a form of mental exercise!!).
 So contact me, my Attorney Reader, if you need an expert and I’ll offer my complete time and attention as an consultant and an educator for your case.